UVA-MLSys/Cosmic-AI/README.md

 <img src='./logos/omnispectra.jpg' width='80%'/>
 </div>

-## IC-pixel Diffusion
+## IC_pixel-diffusion

-Pixel-based diffusion model for reconstructing cosmological initial conditions from observable data.
+Pixel-based diffusion model for reconstructing cosmological initial conditions from Dark Matter Halos.
+This currently uses the main architecture from the **"Posterior Sampling of the Initial Conditions of the Universe from Non-Linear Large Scale Structures Using Score-Based Generative Models"** ([arXiv:2304.03788](https://arxiv.org/abs/2304.03788)) and optimizes it for a new observation dataset.
+It is trained on **Quijote Latin Hypercube simulation dataset** to reconstruct the initial condition (z = 127) from DM halo (z=0).